MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-H-Exchange-Functions-Small-Business-Health-Options-Program-SHOP/section-155.730.md

-##### § 155.730 Application standards for SHOP. #####
+##### § 155.730 Application standards for SHOP for plan year beginning prior to January 1, 2018. #####

-Link to an amendment published at 83 FR 17066, Apr.
-17, 2018.

 (a) *General requirements.* Application forms used by the SHOP must meet the requirements set forth in this section.

 (b) *Single employer application.* The SHOP must use a single application to determine employer eligibility and to collect information necessary for purchasing coverage.
-Such application must collect the following -
+Such application must collect the following—

 (1) Employer name and address of employer's locations;